 Fountain grass is a spectacular ornamental specimen that provides movement and color to the landscape.
-It is hardy in United States Department of Agriculture zone 8, but as a warm season grass, it will only grow as an annual in cooler areas.
+It is hardy in USDA zone 8, but as a warm season grass, it will only grow as an annual in cooler areas.
 Fountain grass plants are perennial in the warmer climates but to save them in cooler areas try taking care of fountain grass indoors.
 Learn how to winter over fountain grass in containers.
 This will allow you to enjoy the playful foliage for years to come.

 Fountain Grass Plants

 This ornamental has astounding inflorescences that look like purple squirrel tales.
-The foliage is a wide grassy blade with a swath of deep purplish-red along the edges.
-Fountain grass plants may get two to five feet tall, in a clumping habit.
+The foliage is a wide grassy blade with a swath of deep purplish red along the edges.
+Fountain grass plants may get 2 to 5 feet (61 cm. to 1.5 m.) tall, in a clumping habit.
 The arching leaves that radiate from the center of the plant give it its name.
-Mature fountain grass plants may get up to four feet wide.
+Mature fountain grass plants may get up to 4 feet (1 m.) wide.

 This is a really versatile plant that tolerates full sun to partial shade, walnut proximity, and moist to slightly dry soils.
 Most zones can only grow this plant as an annual, but bringing purple fountain grass inside can save it for another season.